AI Agents Settings

 Step III: Add Instructions (optional)

-Hover over the top-right corner of any instruction to reveal the three-dot menu, where you can edit, delete, or deactivate it.
-When a rule is active, its name appears in bold.
+Hover over the top-right corner of an instruction to access the options menu, where you can edit, delete, or deactivate it.
+Active instructions appear in bold.

 edit instructions.png